tractoai/tracto-examples/README.md

 This repository contains example Jupyter notebooks showing different use cases and features of Tracto.ai:

-- Machine learning examples using tracto.ai and PyTorch
+- Machine learning examples using Tracto.ai and PyTorch
   - Training
   - Inference
 - Data preparation and analysis